FridayCandour/Jsondb/README.md

 <img src="keys.png" >

-# problems to solve
+# IN THIS VERSION

-- .getWhereAny() needs the fastest algorithm
+- .getWhereAny() has a algorithm
-- saving with relations works but the cascade option doesn't for now
+- saving with relations works but the cascade option has been reomoved
-- ruminant data encryption > almost done! :)
 - support for browser via local storage

 # More

 - If well pretty JsonDB is under 700 lines of code right now
-- With JsonDB encryption you don't need a bycrypt, jobs done!
+- With JsonDB encryption you don't need a bycrypt, jobs going to be done internally done!
 - It's now super tiny, fast, secured access, encryptale and easy to use database

       JSON DB DataBase MIT Licence © 2022